What Can Apple Cider Vinegar do for Your Health?

 What to Look For

 Not all apple cider vinegars are created equal.
 When shopping, make sure that you grab one that is raw, organic, and unfiltered.
 This is usually characterized by a thick brown, residue settled at the bottom of the bottle.
 This residue is called the “mother” and is really good for you.
-It is the leftover pectin that is formed when the apple is fermented.
+It is the leftover pectin that is formed when the apple was fermented.
 So ACV that has the mother in it is unfiltered, unpasteurized, and unrefined, meaning it’s got all the good stuff like healthy bacteria and live enzymes.

 If your apple cider vinegar is labeled certified organic, this means that it’s free from genetically modified organisms (GMO) and synthetic additives which can actually do harm to your body in terms of your health.
 Raw apple cider vinegar is unheated and unprocessed.
 This means that it still has the residue at the bottom intact: the cluster of proteins, enzymes, and the beneficial bacteria that is often removed during the heating process.
-Consuming apple cider vinegar with the mother intact ensures that you’re able to maximize all the potential of health benefits of the apple cider vinegar that you’re drinking.
+Consuming apple cider vinegar with the mother intact ensures that you’re able to maximize all the potential health benefits of the apple cider vinegar that you’re drinking.
 When it is unfiltered, it removes the mother as well as any sediment, leaving behind a clean, amber vinegar.
 A great apple cider vinegar brand is like Bragg.

 Health Benefits Associated with Apple Cider Vinegar